-The proposed Project is bounded generally by Sepulveda Boulevard to the north, Pacific Coast Highway to the south, the Dominguez Channel to the west, and the Terminal Island Freeway to the east.
-For this assessment, the area of potential effect was determined in accordance with CEQ's guidance for identifying the "affected community," which requires consideration of the nature of likely project impacts and identification of a corresponding unit of geographic analysis.
+The proposed Project, which is entirely funded by BNSF Railway Company, is bounded generally by Sepulveda Boulevard to the north, Pacific Coast Highway to the south, the Dominguez Channel to the west, and the Terminal Island Freeway to the east.
+For this assessment, the area of potential effect was determined in accordance with Council on Environment Quality's (CEQ) guidance for identifying the "affected community," which requires consideration of the nature of likely project impacts and identification of a corresponding unit of geographic analysis.
 Therefore, the area of potential project effect for purposes of environmental justice corresponds roughly to the areas of effect associated with the specific environmental issues analyzed in the EIR, particularly the area modeled in the air quality dispersion and health risk analysis.

 CEQ environmental justice guidance defines "minority persons" as "individuals who are members of the following population groups: American Indian or Alaskan Native; Asian or Pacific Islander; Black (not of Hispanic origin; or Hispanic" (CEQ, 1997).
 Hispanic or Latino refers to an ethnicity whereas American Indian, Alaskan Native, Asian, Pacific Islander, and Black/African-American (as well as White or European-American) refer to racial categories; thus, for Census purposes, individuals classify themselves into racial categories as well as ethnic categories, where ethnic categories include Hispanic/Latino and non-Hispanic/Latino.
-The 2000 U.S. Census allowed individuals to choose more than one race.
+The 2010 U.S. Census allowed individuals to choose more than one race.
 For this analysis, consistent with guidance from CEQ (1997) as well as USEPA (1998; 1999), "minority" refers to people who are Hispanic/Latino of any race, as well as those who are non-Hispanic/Latin of a race other than White or European-American.

 The same CEQ environmental justice guidance (CEQ, 1997) suggests low-income populations be identified using the national poverty thresholds from the U.S. Census Bureau.
 Guidance from the USEPA (1998; 1999) suggests, however, that using other regional low-income definitions may be appropriate in some cases.
 Due to the higher cost of living in southern California compared to the nation as a whole, a higher threshold is appropriate for the identification of low-income populations.
-For the purposes of this analysis, low-income people are those with a household income of 1.25 times the national Census poverty threshold.
+For the purposes of this analysis, low-income people are those with a household income of 1.25 times the national

+Census poverty threshold.
 The 1.25 ratio is based on application of a methodology developed by the National Academy of Sciences (Citro and Michael, 1995) and utilized in the TraPac EIR/EIS (LAHD, 2007), which incorporates detailed data about fair market rents, over the period 1999-2007 for Los Angeles County from the U.S. Department of Housing and Urban Development (USHUD, 2007).

 To establish context for this environmental justice analysis, race and ethnicity (i.e., minority) and income characteristics of the population residing in the vicinity of the proposed Project were reviewed.
-Table 6-1 presents population, minority, and low-income status from the 2000 U.S. Census and the Los Angeles City Planning Department for Wilmington-Harbor City, the City of Carson, the City of Long Beach, the City of Los Angeles, Los Angeles County, and California.
+Table 6-1 presents population, minority, and lowincome status from the 2010 U.S. Census, 2006-2010 U.S. Census American Community Survey (ACS) and the Los Angeles City Planning Department for Wilmington-Harbor City, the City of Carson, the City of Long Beach, the City of Los Angeles, Los Angeles County, and California.
 The table also presents similar data for other cities in the general vicinity (5 miles) of the proposed Project.